aufdenpunkt/django-statify/README.md

 Add the following app to your INSTALLED_APPS.

-1. `'statify'` django-statify itself
+*. `'statify'` django-statify itself

-2. and run `python manage.py syncdb --all` on your django project root
+and run `python manage.py syncdb --all` on your django project root.

-If you want to register your models url automatically on save, you have to add one of the following methods to your Model Class.
+If you want to register urls from models automatically on save, you have to add one of the following methods to your Model Class.

 The following example is for an single URL: